Pet adoption: Big Black Dog syndrome and related concerns

+Pet ownership

-According to the American Veterinary Medical Association (AVMA) (2018), being responsible for a pet requires commitment and should be considered a privilege.
-Similar to having children, the pet depends on the owner for their needs such as food and shelter, exercise and mental stimulation and veterinary care.
-When choosing to adopt a pet, the lifestyle of the owner and the pet should be compatible.
-Once a pet is chosen, the owner should ensure the pet has been spayed or neutered and properly identified.
-The responsibility to the animal should be a commitment for the lifetime of the pet.
-If a situation arises that the owner can no longer provide a suitable household for the animal, it should be the owners first priority to re-home the pet.
+According to the American Veterinary Medical Association (AVMA, 2018), being responsible for a pet requires commitment and should be considered a privilege.
+Similar to having children, the pet depends on the owner for their needs such as food and shelter, exercise and mental stimulation, and veterinary care.
+When choosing to adopt a pet, the lifestyle of the owner and the pet are recommended to be compatible.
+Once a pet is chosen, the owner is recommended to identify if the pet needs medical attention like being spayed or neutered.
+If a situation arises that the owner can no longer provide a suitable household for the animal, rehoming is recommended.
 The AVMA presents guidelines for being a responsible pet owner.
-This guideline is a good resource of what should be considered before becoming a pet owner.
-Thoughtful consideration should be used to ensure the resources and commitment are present to make the animal - human relationship beneficial for both.
+This guideline is a resource of things to consider before becoming a pet owner.